Shopify/react-native-skia/docs/docs/canvas/canvas.md

 ## Offscreen rendering

-It is also possible directly possible to get an image directly from a drawing using drawAsImage.
+It is also possible directly possible to get an image directly from a drawing using `drawAsImage`.

 ```tsx twoslash
 import {drawAsImage, Circle, Canvas, Image} from "@shopify/react-native-skia";